 D – New altcoins are created all the time

 And sometimes they are offered early to investors, even though the tech startup behind it have not done much work on it beyond a website and a white paper (a document that explains the technology they’re working on, the potential and how it can be used).
 This is called ICOs – Initial Coin Offerings – and many times you can only buy them with Ether.
-ICOs can get millions of dollars in funding in hours, sometimes even seconds, but my opinion is ICOs is a hype.
+ICOs can get millions of dollars in funding in hours, sometimes even seconds, but my opinion is some ICOs are a hype.
 I don’t think that putting your money in a buzzword is a healthy way to invest.
 Sometimes it’s literally, “Hey guys, we’re doing X, we need to raise X million through ICO, the sale is open from [date] to [date].
 No we don’t have a working prototype, that’s what the money is for.
 Kthanks”.

 Without actual work put into it, it’s a bit too close to gambling for my taste, but hey.